15ramky/gsa-hello-app/README.md

 VERSION : 0.0.1 (Draft)

 # *GroundSpeed Analytics Hello World App*
-This page describes how to run this hello application on GCP gke

-## terraform/.terraform/plugins/darwin_amd64/terraform-provider-kubernetes_v1.10.0_x4
-This code is testes on GCP, but it should work with other public clouds with minimal changes (except terraform code)
+This page describes how to run this hello application on GCP gke.
+This code is tested on GCP, but it should work with other public clouds with minimal changes (except terraform gcp code).

-### Creating service account with GCP
+### Creating service account on GCP
 * STEP 1: Creating service account for terraform \
           gcloud iam service-accounts create terraform
 * STEP 2: Add sufficiant roles to the service account \